uprighted-learners/unit-3-walkway-objects/readme.md

 ### Define the `locationStates` state machine

 - [ ] Create the `locationStates` state machine.
 This will be an Object consisting of `key: value` pairs wherein the key is a state and the value is an array that contains its possible transitions as Strings.
+- Possible transitions: Home to sidewalk, sidewalk to store, store to sidewalk, and sidewalk to home

 ### Inform the user of the opening scene